krzysztof-owczarek/kowczarek.github.io/content/hpa_problems_heavy_traffic.md

 Finding such problems at the early stage, especially before going live with an important service, gives the team time to prepare a fix without haste, helps them build up knowledge and trust in their service, and saves all parties from busy on-calls in the future.

-# Deploying on Kubernetes - optimizing resource assignments and replicas count:
+## Optimizing resource assignments and replicas count for K8s deployment

 This is an important step that is often neglected or even skipped in many projects. **Organizations of all shapes and sizes tend to over-provision their deployments with values that have nothing to do with their actual needs.**